 If a truck driver was mostly responsible for your accident, responsibility for the accident and your resulting losses lie with them.
 However, you will see a reduction in damages as your fault level rises.

 If You Choose to Pursue a Lawsuit for Your Injuries

 You have a limited time to file a lawsuit for an accident like yours.
-Texas Civil Practice and Remedies Code § 16.003 states that you have to take legal action within two years to secure a financial award.
-A failure to do so would result in you losing your claim for compensation.
+Texas Civil Practice and Remedies Code § 16.003 states that you generally must take legal action within two years to secure a financial award.
+Failure to do so would result in you losing your ability to seek compensation.

 Trucking Companies Could Owe You Damages

 When a truck driver is working, their employers are liable for the driver’s actions under the doctrine of vicarious liability.
 So, if your accident happened while the truck driver was on the clock, their employer could be a party our Fort Worth lawyers could pursue an award from.